gitbito/CodeReviewAgent/bito-action-script/README.md

 ### 3. Configure the CRA Agent

-- During the setup process, you'll need to provide a Git access token to allow the CRA to access your repositories.
+- **Git Access Token:** During the setup process, you'll need to provide a Git access token to allow the CRA to access your repositories.
 Please refer to [Bito Documentation](https://docs.bito.ai/) to create a Git access token.

-- After a successful configuration, you'll receive a unique **Agent Instance URL** and **Agent Instance Secret**.
+- **Agent Credentials:** After a successful configuration, you'll receive a unique **Agent Instance URL** and **Agent Instance Secret**.
 These credentials are essential for configuring the Bito Action Script.

+- **Webhook Configuration:** After configuring the CRA, set up the webhook in your selected Git provider.
+This webhook is necessary to gather analytical data, such as acceptance rates and feedback.

 ### 4. Download Bito Action Script